vgmstream/vgmstream/README.md

 (ex.- may define *@COMPOSER* multiple times for "sections").
 It only reads up to current *filename* though, so any *@TAG* below would be ignored.

-Playlist title formatting should follow player's config.
-ASCII or UTF-8 tags work.

 *GLOBAL_COMMAND*s currently can be:
 - *AUTOTRACK*: sets *%TRACK* tag automatically (1..N as files are encountered in the tag file).
 - *AUTOALBUM*: sets *%ALBUM* tag automatically using the containing dir as album.
 - *EXACTMATCH*: disables matching .txtp with regular files (explained below).

+Playlist title formatting (how tags are shown) should follow player's config, as vgmstream simply passes tags to the player.
+It's better to name the file lowercase `!tags.m3u` rather than `!Tags.m3u` (Windows accepts both but Linux is case sensitive).

 Note that with global tags you don't need to put all files inside.
 This would be a perfectly valid *!tags.m3u*: